http://Africana.as.miami.edu

 Typically Offered: Fall & Spring.

-On-site experience which takes place in a civic engagement project or internship at a cultural institution focusing on Black Miami or takes place in Latin America, the Caribbean, or Africa.
+On-site experience which takes place in a civic engagement project or internship at a cultural institution focusing on the Black experience, or takes place in Latin America, the Caribbean, or Africa.

 Components: IND.